-Unlike the DP83223V Twister, the DP83816 device requires no external attenuation circuitry at its receive inputs, TPRDP and TPRDM.
-It accepts TP-PMD compliant waveforms directly, requiring only a $100-\Omega$ termination plus a simple 1:1 transformer.
+Unlike the DP83223V Twister, the DP83816 requires no external attenuation circuitry at its receive inputs, RD+/-.
+It accepts TP-PMD compliant waveforms directly, requiring only a 100Ω termination plus a simple 1:1 transformer.

-The DP83816 device is completely ANSI TP-PMD compliant and includes Base Line Wander (BLW) compensation.
-The BLW compensation block can successfully recover the TP-PMD defined killer pattern and pass it to the digital adaptive equalization block.
+The DP83816 is completely ANSI TP-PMD compliant and includes Base Line Wander (BLW) compensation.
+The BLW compensation block can successfully recover the TP-PMD defined "killer" pattern and pass it to the digital adaptive equalization block.

-BLW can generally be defined as the change in the average dc content, over time, of an ac-coupled digital transmission over a given transmission medium (that is, copper wire).
+BLW can generally be defined as the change in the average DC content, over time, of an AC coupled digital transmission over a given transmission medium. (i.e. copper wire).

-BLW results from the interaction between the low-frequency components of a transmitted bit stream and the frequency response of the ac-coupling components within the transmission system.
-If the low-frequency content of the digital bit stream goes below the low-frequency pole of the ac-coupling transformers, then the droop characteristics of the transformers dominate, resulting in potentially serious BLW.
+BLW results from the interaction between the low frequency components of a transmitted bit stream and the frequency response of the AC coupling component(s) within the transmission system.
+If the low frequency content of the digital bit stream goes below the low frequency pole of the AC coupling transformers then the droop characteristics of the transformers will dominate resulting in potentially serious BLW.

-The digital oscilloscope plot provided in Figure 5-9 illustrates the severity of the BLW event that can theoretically be generated during 100BASE-TX packet transmission.
-This event consists of approximately 800 mV of dc offset for a period of 120 μs.
+The digital oscilloscope plot provided in Figure 3-9 illustrates the severity of the BLW event that can theoretically be generated during 100BASE-TX packet transmission.
+This event consists of approximately 800 mV of DC offset for a period of 120 us.
 Left uncompensated, events such as this can cause packet loss.

-5.5.1.2.2 Signal Detect
+3.10.2 Signal Detect

-The signal detect function of the DP83816 device is incorporated to meet the specifications mandated by the ANSI FDDI TP-PMD Standard as well as the IEEE 802.3 100BASE-TX Standard for both voltage thresholds and timing parameters.
+The signal detect function of the DP83816 is incorporated to meet the specifications mandated by the ANSI FDDI TP-PMD Standard as well as the IEEE 802.3 100BASE-TX Standard for both voltage thresholds and timing parameters.

-Note that the reception of normal 10BASE-T link pulses and fast link pulses per IEEE 802.3u Auto-Negotiation by the 100BASE-TX receiver do not cause the DP83816 device to assert signal detect.
+Note that the reception of normal 10BASE-T link pulses and fast link pulses per IEEE 802.3u Auto-Negotiation by the 100BASE-TX receiver do not cause the DP83816 to assert signal detect.